KawaiiKraken/klimV2/README.md

 - download https://github.com/KawaiiKraken/klimV2/releases/latest
 - run exe
 - if needed ctrl+k to exit and adjust keybinds in the generated config file
+- for support join our server at https://thrallway.com

 # how to use
 - https://docs.google.com/document/d/1CuFbJ4KlbSMqf22lVap2yiSMHxLWRJpiMO1eIIpgtJQ